Delivery of the T21 vision and visitation target requires a coordinated and collaborative approach across government and industry.

 - Department of State Growth - Corporate Plan

 - Regional Destination Management Plans and Action Plans [various regional locations]

-9 Tasmanian Visitor Survey for year ending June 2015, Tourism Tasmania
+9 and 10 Tasmanian Visitor Survey for year ending December 2019, Tourism Tasmania